bt3gl/building_blog/content/linux_intro.md

 * Historically, **tar** stood for tape archive and was used to archive files to a magnetic tape.
 Today **tar** is used to allow you to create or extract files from an archive file, often called a **tarball**.

-* Additionally you can add *file compression*, which works by finding redundancies in a file (like repeated strings) and creating more concise representation of the file's content.
+* Additionally you can add *file compression*, which works by finding redundancies in a file (like repeated strings) and creating a more concise representation of the file's content.
 The most common compression programs are **gzip** and **bzip2**.

 * When issuing **tar**, the flag **f** must be the last option.
 No hyphen is needed.
 You can add **v** as verbose.